asanka88/apache-synapse/README.md

 With the Velocity Template Mediator , it supports body,property,soap header,envelope as the targets.
 You can put the generated output to anyof these.
 And it supports xml, but json support will be there soon.

+On top of that, you can use POJOs in transformations.
+You can create a POJO that maps to a xml segment and us that as shown in [Example #4](#4using-pojos)

 ## Examples

-1. One to One Mapping
+### 1. One to One Mapping

 ```xml
 <velocityTemplate media-type="xml"